 There are approximately five hundred thousand bison currently in America.
 These can be found in Wyoming, Montana, Oklahoma, Nebraska, Iowa, Kansas, Utah, and North and South Dakota.

 In Wyoming, bison can be found at Yellowstone National Park.
 There are two herds in Yellowstone with nearly five thousand bison.

 In Montana, the bison can also be seen in Yellowstone National Park.
 They can also be found at the National Bison Refuge near Missoula, where there are approximately five hundred bison.

-If you live in Nebraska or want to visit, then you can see bison in Grand Island and Mormon Island.
+If you live in Nebraska or want to visit, you can see bison on Grand Island and Mormon Island.
 Forty-two wild plains bison were moved into the state in 2015.

-Although there are no longer any wild bison in Iowa, there is a herd that can be seen at the Jester Park wildlife enclosure.
+Although there are no longer any wild bison in Iowa, there is a herd seen at the Jester Park wildlife enclosure.

 Utah has one of only four purebred herds in North America, with a herd of up to four hundred bison in the Henry Mountains.
 There is another bison herd in Antelope Island State Park.
 Approximately seven hundred plains bison are living here.